-MT8416 Special Topics Media Mgmt
+MT8407 Special Topics: Media Mgmt

-Special topics courses in Media Management may be offered in response to students' needs and interests.
+Special topics modules will be offered on a regular basis in response to students' needs and interests.
 Topics may include international or intercultural media management, media industry analysis, new venture management in the media industry, and financing media ventures.
-1 Credit